sifiorg/docs/docs/contracts/facets/protocols/stargate.md

 The following functions are optimized to bridge with Stargate using as little gas as possible.

+See [Conventions](../../conventions) for common fields.

+See the [Stargate Docs](https://stargateprotocol.gitbook.io/stargate/) for chain and pool identifiers.

 ## stargateJumpNative

+Bridge exactly `amountIn` of of the native token using Stargate.

 ```solidity
 struct JumpNativeParams {